kl9450/canada_daily/README.md

 # canada_daily
-A daily report on information about Canada and its cities
+Blogs concerning all you need to know about Canada and more

 ---